-Myogenesis and adipogenesis are the important processes determining the muscle growth and fat accumulation livestock, which ultimately affecting their meat quality.
+Abstract Myogenesis and adipogenesis are the important processes determining the muscle growth and fat accumulation livestock, which ultimately affecting their meat quality.
 Hanwoo is a popular breed and its meat has been exported to other countries.
-Providing the consumers in the beef importing countries with mechanisms related to its meat quality is necessary to promote the commercialization of Hanwoo beef.
-This study aimed to compare the myogenesis and adipogenesis properties in satellite cells, and meat quality between Hanwoo and Vietnamese yellow cattle(VYC).
-Same 28-months old Hanwoo (body weight: 728±45kg) and VYC (body weight: 285±36kg) steers (n=10 per breed) were used.
-Immediately after slaughter, tissue samples were collected from longissimus lumborum(LL) muscles for satellite cells isolation and assays.
+The objective of this study was to compare the myogenesis and adipogenesis properties in satellite cells, and meat quality between Hanwoo and Vietnamese yellow cattle (VYC).
+Same 28-months old Hanwoo (body weight: 728±45 kg) and VYC (body weight: 285±36 kg) steers (n=10 per breed) were used.
+Immediately after slaughter, tissue samples were collected from longissimus lumborum (LL) muscles for satellite cells isolation and assays.
 After 24 h post-mortem, LL muscles from left carcass sides were collected for meat quality analysis.
-Under the same in vitro culture condition, the proliferation rate was higher in Hanwoo compared to VYC (p < 0.05).
-Fusion index was almost 3 times greater in Hanwoo (42.17%), compared with VYC (14.93%) (p<0.05).
-The expressions of myogenesis (MYF5, MYOD1, MYOG and MRF4)- and adipogenesis (PPAR γ)-regulating genes, and triglyceride content were higher in Hanwoo, compared with VYC (p<0.05).
-Hanwoo beef had a higher intramuscular fat and total monounsaturated fatty acids contents than VYC beef (p < 0.05).
-Whilst, VYC meat had a higher a(redness) value and total polyunsaturated fatty acids content (p<0.05).
+Under the same in vitro culture condition, the proliferation rate was higher in Hanwoo compared to VYC (p<0.05).
+Fusion index was almost 3 times greater in Hanwoo (42.17%), compared with VYC (14.93%; p<0.05).
+The expressions of myogenesis (myogenic factor 5, myogenic differentiation 1, myogenin, and myogenic factor 6)- and adipogenesis (peroxisome proliferator-activated receptor gamma)-regulating genes, and triglyceride content were higher in Hanwoo, compared with VYC (p<0.05).
+Hanwoo beef had a higher intramuscular fat and total monounsaturated fatty acids contents than VYC beef (p<0.05).
+Whilst, VYC meat had a higher CIE a\ and total polyunsaturated fatty acids content (p<0.05).
 Overall, there was a significant difference in the in vitro culture characteristics and genes expression of satellite cells, and meat quality between the Hanwoo and VYC.

-Keywords: satellite cell, myogenesis, adipogenesis, fat, meat quality
+Keywords satellite cell, myogenesis, adipogenesis, fat, meat quality